ZnZq/hytale_atlas/docs/TOOLS.md

 Backed by `meta`, plus counts over `assets`, `schema_fields`, `edges`, `lang_keys`, `field_stats`.

+Applies the global overrides it is reporting on. `status` read only `--patchline`, so `--assets <path> status` printed the *detected* archive while every other command used the override, then claimed `Tier: 1 + 2` two lines above `no Assets.zip, nothing to index`.
+A tier now counts a source only if the file is actually there — a path is not a source.

 Must state **which** locales, never how many — "5 locales" led a reader to infer the list and conclude Ukrainian was absent — and must attribute them to the archive, not to the game.
 Tier means *which sources are available*